MaestroEFe/DevOps-Projects-Darey/3.0.linux-commands-deep-dive/README.md

 **The Root Directory("/")**
 At the top of the Linux filesystem hierarchy is the root directory, denoted by a single forward slash ("/").
 Unline windows, which uses diffent drives (e.g C:, D:, etc), Linux uses a single root directory to organize all files and directories/folders.
 Under `/`, you will find various directgories with specific purposes:

-- `bin`: Contains binary executable files for system commands and utilities.
+- `bin` (binary): Contains binary executable files for system commands and utilities.
-- `boot`: Contains files needed for system boot, such as the kernel and initrd.
+- `boot` (boot): Contains files needed for system boot, such as the kernel and initrd.
-- `cdrom`: Contains files needed for system boot, such as the kernel and initrd.
+- `cdrom` (cdrom): Contains files needed for system boot, such as the kernel and initrd.
-- `dev`: Contains device files for system devices.
+- `dev` (device): Contains device files for system devices.
-- `etc`: Contains configuration files for system services.
+- `etc` (etcetera): Contains configuration files for system services.
-- `home`: Contains user home directories.
+- `home` (home): Contains user home directories.
-- `lib`: Contains library files for system libraries.
+- `lib` (library): Contains library files for system libraries.
-- `media`: Contains media files for system media.
+- `media` (media): Contains media files for system media.
-- `mnt`: Contains mount points for system mounts.
+- `mnt` (mount): Contains mount points for system mounts.
-- `opt`: Contains optional files for system optional files.
+- `opt` (optional): Contains optional files for system optional files.
-- `proc`: Contains process files for system process files.
+- `proc` (process): Contains process files for system process files.
-- `root`: Contains root files for system root files.
+- `root` (root): Contains root files for system root files.
-- `run`: Contains run files for system run files.
+- `run` (run): Contains run files for system run files.
-- `sbin`: Contains system binary executable files for system binary executable files.
+- `sbin` (system binary): Contains system binary executable files for system binary executable files.
-- `snap`: Contains snap files for system snap files.
+- `snap` (snap): Contains snap files for system snap files.
-- `srv`: Contains server files for system server files.
+- `srv` (server): Contains server files for system server files.
-- `swap.img`: Contains swap files for system swap files.
+- `swap.img` (swap): Contains swap files for system swap files.
-- `sys`: Contains system files for system system files.
+- `sys` (system): Contains system files for system system files.
-- `tmp`: Contains temporary files for system temporary files.
+- `tmp` (temporary): Contains temporary files for system temporary files.
-- `usr`: Contains user files for system user files.
+- `usr` (user): Contains user files for system user files.
-- `var`: Contains variable files for system variable files.
+- `var` (variable): Contains variable files for system variable files.

 **The bin directory**
 The `bin` directory contains binary executable files for system commands and utilities.
 These are the files that are used to perform various tasks on the system.
 For example, the `ls` command is used to list files and directories, and the `pwd` command is used to print the current working directory. below is an image that show some of the binary executable files in the `bin` directory. they are aranged in alphabetical order.